 Between 1996 and 2000, the National Public Health and Hospital Institute, Washington, and the New York Academy of Medicine, New York, developed and disseminated a report comparing the social health status of people living in the nation's 100 largest cities with those living in the surrounding suburbs.

-It built upon a 1995 project (see Program Results on ID# 022724) profiling similar data for cities alone.
+It built upon a 1995 project (see Program Results Report on ID# 022724) profiling similar data for cities alone.

 Researchers at the National Public Health and Hospital Institute published The Social and Health Landscape of Urban and Suburban America in 1999.
 The findings included: